Vibrant Rhythms in the City: Gran Gala with Talentos Group Brings Colombian Folklore to London

 Pacific Coast

-We carry on now to border our coasts, back to our huge African heritage, the Pacific & Chocó region, which is also one of the five major natural regions of Colombia.
+We then carried on to border our coasts, back to our huge African heritage, the Pacific & Chocó region, which is also one of the five major natural regions of Colombia.
 Ecologically, this region is a truly biodiversity marvel.
 Melodically, the sounds of the marimba de chonta adorn the yearly visits of the humpback whales.
 In the Pacific, the distinctive black beaches contrast with the green of its dense vegetation.
 An exceptional combination that, at the pace of the currulaos, hooks anyone who visits the region.

-Baile Makerule: This is one of the song I cherish the most during our preparation to the Gala, not just because it took me a long of time and effort to harmonize into the choreography with the other dances, but also because I listened to this song so many times that the story behind it still resonates in a comical way when I dance it.
-It relates to a black-skinned gringo “Chombo” named Mac Duller… legend or truth..Nobody knows..… Later knows as “Makerule”, who was a baker of Andagoya, in Choco, and who wasruined by trusting his bread (dejar todo al fiado).
-The story continues as he was so obsessed with his bakery full time that his wife left him for another man…
+Baile Makerule: This is one of the songs I cherished the most during our preparation for the Gala.
+Not just because it took me a long time and effort to harmonize it into the choreography with the other dances, but also because I listened to this song so many times that the story behind it still resonates in a humorous way when I dance it.
+It relates to a black-skinned gringo “Chombo” named Mac Duller… legend or truth..
+Nobody knows.
+Later known as “Makerule”, who was a baker of Andagoya, in Choco, and who was ruined by trusting his bread (dejar todo al fiado).
+The story continues as he was so obsessed with his bakery full-time that his wife left him for another man..

 Caribbean Coast